rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 Reference: [dragonscVyper, Reentrancy, Curve Finance and the Danger to DeFi](https://blog.dragonscale.ai/vyper-reentrancy-curve-finance-and-the-danger-to-defi/)

 Another example is the Sentiment plaform, which allows opening accounts with Balancer pools as assets.
-In this case, Sentimens called the function `getPrice(token)`from Balancer to know the price of an asset.
+In this case, Sentiment called the function `getPrice(token)`from Balancer to know the price of an asset.
 By using a Read-only reentrancy on this function and a flashloan from Aave, an attacker managed to inflate the price of an asset, because the function `getPrice`does not return the correct price, in a pool and drained the protocol by repeatedly borrow an asset from the platform.

 Reference: [Zokyo - Read-only reentrancy attacks: understanding the threat to your smart contracts](https://medium.com/zokyo-io/read-only-reentrancy-attacks-understanding-the-threat-to-your-smart-contracts-99444c0a7334)